 - Visit a showroom that can show off different technologies to make sure you’re not missing out on anything.
 Touch, see and play with a system to be sure it’s something you’re going to enjoy.
 What you see on a website can be different than what you actually get.

-- Thinking through a lighting plan is really important to making a designer’s vision come to life.
-Lighting completely sets the mood, makes a space look larger and enhances certain features.
+- Thinking through a lighting plan is really important to make a designer’s vision come to life.
+Lighting completely sets the mood, makes space look larger and enhances certain features.